Search our Site...

 The insulation value can be further diminished by poor installation techniques.
 Excessive compression of batt, poor mixing of spray foam, and gaps left between studs are common issues.
 Choosing to use Insulspan EPS panels practically eliminates the chance of diminishing the R-value during installation since the expanded polystyrene (EPS) insulation is continuously laminated to both sheets of oriented strand boards (OSB).

 When we take the construction of the whole wall into account, this is called the “effective R-value.”
 Let’s look at a section of wall that includes the insulation and the surrounding 2″ x 4″ or 2″ x 6″ studs of traditional stick frame constructed home.
 Thermal bridges are located anywhere the insulation is interrupted in a wall or roof system.
 Studs are thermal bridges, and in a stick-framed home, they occur every 16″ or 24″ on center.
-Thus, the effective R-value of a 2″ x 6″ wall, with all its thermal breaks, is about 6.88, which is substantially below that of the standalone R-value of the insulation pocketed between the studs.
+Thus, the effective R-value of a 2″ x 6″ wall, with all its thermal breaks, is about 15.62, which is less than the standalone R-value of the insulation pocketed between the studs.

 Lumber is still used to connect EPS SIP Panels to each other.
 However, Insulspan manufacturers structural insulated panels in sizes up to 8′ x 24′.
 As a result, there are far fewer thermal bridges in an Insulspan SIP building than in a conventionally-build stick frame home.